xpeuvr327/client-topnav/README.md

   python -m http.server
 ```
 then go to [http://localhost:8000/](http://localhost:8000/)
-or open it in your browser
+or open demo folder in your browser

 # usage
 modify navigations items and paste